uapi-group/specifications/specs/boot_loader_specification.md

   Example: `sort-key fedora`

-* `linux` is the Linux kernel image to execute and takes a path relative to the root of the file system containing the boot entry snippet itself.
-It is recommended that every distribution creates an entry-token/machine-id and version specific subdirectory and places its kernels and initrd images there (see below).
+* `linux` specifies the Linux kernel image to execute.
+  The value is a path relative to the root of the file system containing the boot entry snippet itself.

+  It is recommended that every distribution creates a subdirectory specific to the entry-token or machine-id, and underneath that, subdirectories specific to the kernel version, and places places the kernel and initrd images there (see below).

   Example: `linux /6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.x86_64/linux`

+* `initrd` specifies the initrd to use when executing the kernel (`cpio` image).
+  The value is a path relative to the root of the file system containing the boot entry snippet itself.
-* `initrd` is the initrd `cpio` image to use when executing the kernel.
-This key may appear more than once in which case all specified images are used, in the order they are listed.
+  This key may appear more than once, in which case all specified images are used, in the order they are listed.

-  Example: `initrd 6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.x86_64/initrd`
+  Example:

+      initrd /6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.x86_64/initrd
+      initrd /6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.x86_64/modules

 * `efi` refers to an arbitrary EFI program.
 If this key is set, and the system is not an EFI system, this entry should be hidden.